wbirkmaier/p2/README.md

 <http://p2.awkupi.me>

 ### Description:
 This project is intended to teach me the basics of PHP.
 In order to gain a better understanding of PHP, I will implement a password generator using the xkcd style and methodology.
-More information can be found here <https://xkcd.com/936/>
+More information about the XKCD Password Method can be found here: <https://xkcd.com/936/>

 ### Demo Information:
-I plan to do a demo in my Section after Thursday's lecture in front of my group and TA Dan.
+I plan to do an in person demo in my Section after Thursday's lecture in front of my group and TA Dan.

 ### Additional Information:
 + Coded to HTML5 standards and uses the <http://validator.w3.org/> service to check it.